 Zika virus disease is caused when a female Aedes Aegypti mosquito carrying the virus bites a person.
 The existence of the virus has been known to us since 1947 when it was discovered.
 It was considered harmful because of its unnoticeable symptoms such as curable flu, joint aches and skin rashes that last for between 2-7 days.
 However, with its attack on Brazil in September 2015, it is found that Zika virus can cause a range of health issues from impaired vision to hearing loss.
 Hence, it is necessary for us to learn everything about the virus.

-Complications associated with Zika virus are rare, but can be life-threatening.
-Neurological problems can occur with Zika virus; for example, Guillain-Barre Syndrome.
+Complications associated with the Zika virus are rare but can be life-threatening.
+Neurological problems can occur with the Zika virus; for example, Guillain-Barre Syndrome.
 The virus can also cause microcephaly.
-Recent studies also suggest that certain eye abnormalities can also occur in the infected people.
+Recent studies also suggest that certain eye abnormalities can also occur in infected people.

 Zika virus is transmitted through the bite of a female mosquito, Aedes Aegypti.
 It is the same mosquito that transmits yellow fever and dengue.
 Recent studies suggest that it can also transmit through sexual activity.

 Prevention of zika virus infection is possible by preventing mosquito bites.
 Few things that you can do to prevent mosquito bites are: